Distribute to Android TV

 Throughout design and development, it's important to have a suitable device on which to prototype and test your user experience.
 You should acquire one or more Android TV devices or emulators and set up your testing environment as early as possible.
-The recommended hardware device for testing in the Android TV environment is Nexus Player, which is available from Google Play and other stores, and you should also acquire a game controller and other TV input devices.
+The recommended hardware device for testing in the Android TV environment is the ADT-3 Developer Kit, which is available from US and non-US stores.
+You should also acquire a game controller and other TV input devices.

 3. Test for TV app quality

 Your TV apps should be designed to perform well, look great on Android TV, and offer the best user experience possible.
 Google Play showcases high-quality apps for easy discovery by users.
 Here’s how you can participate and deliver an Android TV app that users will enjoy: